alexirpan/alexirpan.github.io/_posts/2020-01-16-berkeley-back-pay.markdown

 Why Did UC Berkeley Start Doing This?
 ------------------------------------------------------------------------

 In the last few years, UC Berkeley has had a perpetual funding problem.
-This plus exploding interest in CS courses plus competing offers from industry have put tons of strain on the CS department's budget.
+This, plus exploding interest in CS courses, plus professor salaries rising due to competition from industry, combines to tons of strain on the CS department's budget.

 In 2016, in light of protests by graduate student instructors (GSIs), there was a town hall to discuss the CS department's budget, attended by professors,